madjosh10/flix-assignment-codepath/README.md

 - [] Passing data to another view controller
 - [] Showing users data
 - [] Go back to previous view

+### BONUS
+- [] (2pts) Usser can tap a poster in the collection view to see a detail screen of that movie.
+- [] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.